-The heat pump operates in the heating cycle by redirecting refrigerant flow through the refrigerant circuit external to the compressor.
-This is accomplished with through the reversing valve.
-Hot discharge vapor from the compressor is directed to the indoor coil (evaporator on the cooling cycle) where the heat is removed, and the vapor condenses to liquid.
+When the heat pump is on the heating cycle, it is necessary to redirect the refrigerant flow through the refrigerant circuit external to the compressor.
+This is accomplished with a reversing valve.
+Thus, the hot discharge vapor from the compressor is directed to the indoor coil (evaporator on the cooling cycle) where the heat is removed, and the vapor condenses to liquid.
 It then goes through the expansion device to the outdoor coil (condenser on the cooling cycle) where the liquid is evaporated, and the vapor goes to the compressor.

 When the solenoid valve coil is operated either from heating to cooling or vice versa, the piston in the reversing valve to the low pressure (high pressure) reverse positions in the reversing valve.

-The following figures show a schematic of a heat pump on the cooling cycle and the heating cycle.
+Figure 7 shows a schematic of a heat pump on the cooling cycle and the heating cycle.
 In addition to a reversing valve, a heat pump is equipped with an expansion device and check valve for the indoor coil, and similar equipment for the outdoor coil.
 It is also provided with a defrost control system.